GitItDren/Python-Project-CMD-/README.md

 ### Interview with Marvina
 1. Mention anything that you think you are proud of building:  I am proud of myself for having come this far in the program.
 I am proud of the fact that I was successful at coding my portion of the project which included:  reading in the .csv files, researching how to convert the date from MM/DD/YYYY to YYYY/MM/DD which was used for all HPI and Fed Int Rate files and researching how to merge the six files using a concat(), I created the dataframes and checked the results of each cell of code with info () or head/tail ().
 I am also very proud of the fact that I created a ReadMe file for the first time, and it looks pretty good.
 2. Mention some of the challenges you faced:  A major challenge I knew I would face was how to merge HPI files with its quarterly dates with the Federal Interest Rates with its monthly dates.
-Thankfully, Dren volunteered to take up the challenge.
-Another challenge was interpreting the
+Another challenge was syncronizing everyones contributions to ensure there wasn't file duplication and and code duplication.
 3. What did you learn in the process?
-I learned I can be successful in a challenging program even after 20 years have passed since my last formal training.
+I learned that I am more than capable.
+I learned that I've come along way in this program from Day 1.
+I learned that working on large projects effectively can lighten the load and provide opportunities for other ways of thinking and doing.